mtumilowicz/cryptography-hsm-workshop/readme.txt

         * -Djava.security.debug=pkcs11keystore
             * For PKCS#11 keystore specific debugging info
 * pkcs#11 configuration file
     * example
         ```
         name = SoftHSM
         library = C:/SoftHSM2/lib/softhsm2-x64.dll
         slot = 875625480
         attributes(generate, *, *) = {
         CKA_TOKEN = true
         }
         attributes(generate, CKO_CERTIFICATE, *) = {
         CKA_PRIVATE = false
         }
         attributes(generate, CKO_PUBLIC_KEY, *) = {
         CKA_PRIVATE = false
         }
         ```
     * library = pathname of PKCS#11 implementation
     * name = name suffix of this provider instance
     * description = description of this provider instance
     * slot = slot id
         * id of the slot that this provider instance is to be associated with
     * slotListIndex = slot index
         * slot index that this provider instance is to be associated with
         * example: 0 indicates the first slot in the list
         * at most one of slot or slotListIndex may be specified
     * enabledMechanisms
         * example
             ```
             enabledMechanisms = {
                 CKM_RSA_PKCS
                 CKM_RSA_PKCS_KEY_PAIR_GEN
             }
             ```
         * not specified => mechanisms enabled are those that are supported by both the SunPKCS11 provider and the PKCS#11 token
     * attributes
         * example
             ```
             attributes(operation, keytype, keyalgorithm) = {
               name1 = value1
               [...]
             }
             ```
         * used to specify additional PKCS#11 that should be set when creating PKCS#11 key objects
         * by default, the SunPKCS11 provider only specifies mandatory PKCS#11 attributes when creating objects
             * example
                 * RSA public keys
                     * key type and algorithm (CKA_CLASS and CKA_KEY_TYPE)
                     * key values for RSA public keys (CKA_MODULUS and CKA_PUBLIC_EXPONENT)
         * operation
             * generate - for keys generated via a KeyPairGenerator or KeyGenerator
             * import - for keys created via a KeyFactory or SecretKeyFactory
             * * - for keys created using either a generate or a create operation
         * keytype
             * CKO_PUBLIC_KEY, CKO_PRIVATE_KEY, and CKO_SECRET_KEY and * to match any type of key
         * keyalgorithm
             * one of the CKK_xxx constants from the PKCS#11 specification
                 * CKK_RSA, CKK_DSA, CKK_DH, CKK_AES, CKK_DES, CKK_DES3, CKK_RC4, CKK_BLOWFISH, CKK_GENERIC_SECRET, and CKK_EC
             * or * to match keys of any algorithm
             * attribute names and values
                 * name must be a CKA_xxx constant from the PKCS#11 specification
                     * example: CKA_SENSITIVE
                 * value can be one of the following:
                     * boolean value
                     * integer
                     * null = indicating that this attribute should not be specified when creating objects

 ## hsm
-* example
-  * application is using PKCS #11 supported HSM
-    * needs to generate an AES key using HSM and encrypt a sample of data using the generated key
-    * application authenticates itself as user ‘USER’ to the HSM and creates a secure communication passage (session between token and application)
-    * application asks HSM to generate an AES key
-    * HSM returns the created AES key
-    * application sends set of data needs to be encrypted with the encryption key
-    * HSM sends back the ciphered data
-    * application closes the communication passage
 * a physical device that protect and manage digital keys and provides crypto-processing function
     * example: generating the key, store the key, using the key for decrypt/encrypt operation, and discarding the key
+* trusted, hardened, tamper resistant, dedicated crypto processor designed to perform strengthened cryptographic has a specially designed, well-tested hardware to perform cryptographic operations faster than a normal computer and security-focused OS to secure sensitive data from intruders
 * attaches directly to a server and is used to securely manage and perform operations on cryptographic keys
+    * plays a major role in the aspect of system’s security and it can become a single point of failure to the system
+        * most of the HSM vendors provide capability of using HSM clusters for high availability and load balancing
 * secret key will never leave HSM in unencrypted format
+    * main purpose: generate cryptographic keys and sign information without revealing private-key material to the outside world
 * many different forms
     * PCIe, where the HSM came in PCIe form to be embedded in server
       * Example: Thales Luna PCIe HSM